-Student persistence has been a longstanding area of research interest not only because of internal reasons among interested universities (e.g., higher tuition revenues associated with lower dropout rates) but because of external reasons (e.g., use of retention measures in annual rankings).1 The well-known Tinto Model of Institutional Departure2 has pointed to the major reasons why students leave academia; namely, academic difficulties, irresolution of educational and occupational goals, and lack of integration into the intellectual and social life of the institutional practices designed to retain students.
-Among them are: more targeted recruitment, reduction of experience of racial discrimination and prejudice on campus, improved chance for early academic success, better and more frequent advising, more active experiential instruction, more informed career planning, improved social acclimation and student-institution match, and an adequate level of need-based financial aid.^{3 4 5 6 7}
+Student persistence has been a longstanding area of research interest not only because of internal reasons for affected universities (e.g., higher tuition revenues associated with lower dropout rates) but because of external reasons (e.g., use of retention measures in annual rankings).1 The well-known Tinto Model of Institutional Departure2 has pointed to the major sources of students' leaving academia; to wit, academic difficulties, irresolution of educational and occupational goals, and lack of integration into the intellectual and social life of the institutional practices designed to retain students.
+Among them are: more targeted recruitment, reduction of early academic success, better and more frequent advising, more active experiential instruction, more informed career planning, improved social acclimation and student-institution match, and an adequate level of need-based financial aid.^{3 4 5 6 7}

 Since the well-known mammoth Astin study in 1993,8 which found that engineering students graduated at only a 47% rate in 1993, and in spite of many efforts to counteract this low rate of persistence, graduation rates among undergraduate engineers have not increased much more than 10%.9 Meanwhile, demand for attractive engineering graduates continues to grow, perhaps best exemplified by President Obama's call for 10,000 more engineers per year.10 Part of the President's proposal called for additional internship opportunities made available through the private sector.
-A recent study11 using data from the National Survey of Student Engagement has seemingly concurred with the President's plans with its finding that students who persisted in the STEM (science, technology, engineering, and math) fields reported more frequent participation in co-op and other related field experiences while dropouts spent more hours working offcampus and expressed only belated interest in general education and in reflective learning.
+A recent study11 using data from the National Survey of Student Engagement has seemingly concurred with the President's plans with its finding that students who persisted in the STEM (science, technology, engineering, and math) fields reported more frequent participation in co-op and other related field experiences while dropouts spent more hours working off-campus and expressed belated interest in general education and in reflective learning.
 The so-called "APPLES" study12 generally supported these findings and added that engineering students were less satisfied with their instructors compared to students in other majors and also reported lower gains in personal growth and fewer opportunities to study abroad.

 The problem of retention among undergraduate engineering students is exacerbated when it comes to under-represented populations, for example, among women.
-While recent studies show that women may be closing the retention rate gap in college, 13 they continue to be underrepresented in engineering.
+While recent studies show that women may be closing the retention rate gap in college,13 they continue to be underrepresented in engineering.
 In 2011 women earned 18.4% of bachelor's degrees in engineering14 (having peaked at 20.6% in 200015).
 They also hold only 13% of engineering positions.16

-Although women in the STEM fields are as academically prepared and as academically successful as men, they nevertheless lag behind men in academic satisfaction, academic self-efficacy, and self-esteem.17 Traditional assumptions about career options for women have been reinforced in society and have projected stereotypes that discourage talented women from continuing in engineering careers.
-This is evidenced by research that found a dramatic drop in women's self-efficacy throughout the course of their engineering programs.
+Although women are as academically prepared and as academically successful as men, they nevertheless lag behind men in academic satisfaction, academic self-efficacy, and self-esteem.17 Traditional assumptions about career options for women have been reinforced in society and have projected stereotypes that discourage talented women from continuing in engineering careers.
+This is evidenced by research that found a dramatic drop in women's self-efficacy throughout the course of engineering programs.
 In an in-depth study of students who switched out of science, math, and engineering majors, 77.9% of women cited discouragement and loss of self-efficacy as a factor in switching.18